Law, regulation and policy: How do they impact universal health coverage?

-By Arin Dutta, Senior Health Economist, and Shreeshant Prabhakaran, Technical Advisor for Health Financing, and Suneeta Sharma, Vice President for the Americas Health Practice at Palladium
+By Arin Dutta, Senior Health Economist, and Shreeshant Prabhakaran, Technical Advisor for Health Financing, and Suneeta Sharma, Director of HP+

 Health policy and systems research (HPSR) has tended to shy away from exploring how improved legal-regulatory conditions might accelerate progress toward universal health coverage (UHC).
 Isolating and quantifying the effects of these types of governance-related changes is inherently complex, and progress on UHC outcomes are often difficult to link to a specific policy.

 Health Policy Plus (HP+), a project funded by USAID and PEPFAR, acted as the co-chair of the Policy and Regulation thematic working group (TWG) in the recent Marshalling the Evidence for Health Governance Initiative, led by USAID and the World Health Organization.
 Our TWG aimed to address the lack of evidence on what constitutes a supportive legal-regulatory environment to act as a strong base for UHC-oriented reforms.
 In the related report, we explored how laws, regulations, and policies implemented in different countries had an impact on their achievement of UHC goals.

 Countries on the cusp of undertaking major health system reforms should prioritize their governance interventions based on the risks specific to their health system contexts.
 Nevertheless, certain areas of research should be emphasized now to assist countries in drafting and implementing relevant laws and regulations.
 Our review found that emphasis should be placed in the following three areas:

 1. Avoid or mitigate unintended responses to policy change